student working on wax face

 • Submit official documentation that you have received the Hepatitis B vaccination three-shot series.

-• Complete ENG 101 Freshman Composition 1, and submit an official transcript if a course is taken at a college other than Sandburg.
+• Submit an official transcript if a course is taken at a college other than Sandburg.

 • Set up an appointment to meet with the advisor for the mortuary science program to sign the admissions checklist.